 Using his summer job earnings, Larry Hagman took a bus ride to New York, telling his mother of his acting plans.
 Mary Martin, then starring in one of the biggest hits of her career, South Pacific, was thrilled.
 Larry attended Bard College, majoring in Drama and Dance.
 During the winter break, Hagman took a job as a production assistant and actor with Margo Jones' Theatre '50 in Dallas.
 After returning to Bard, he soon tired of building sets and doing other behind the scenes work.
 Larry wanted to be on stage, and saw no reason to wait.
 He quit college after one year to gain some more real world experience.

 Larry joined Margaret Webster's Woodstock, NY, Shakespeare Company in the summer of 1950.
-In December of 1950 Mary Martin and Larry Hagman recorded a record together.
+In December of that year Mary Martin and Larry Hagman recorded a record together.
 They sang Get Out Those Old Records and Irving Berlin's You're Just in Love, both with lyrics slightly altered to suit them.
 On April 21, 1951, still with Margaret Webster, Larry made his New York debut in The Taming of the Shrew.
 Afterwards, he moved back in with his mother and stepfather in Connecticut for a short time.
 Larry was drinking so heavily that Mary kicked him out of her house after he got alcohol poisoning.
 She gave him some money to live on, and, after seeing that Larry was at least trying to find a job, introduced him to the man who had discovered her, Laurence Schwab, who passed Larry along to his partner, St. John Terrell.

 Terrell ran the Music Circus, a theater-in-the-round under a big top, in Lambertville, NJ during the summer and St. Petersburg, FL in the winter.
 A different musical was presented each week, usually with a well known performer in the lead, the local company filling in the smaller roles.
 Larry Hagman started at the bottom: Putting up the tent and other menial work.
 Eventually, he rose to assistant stage manager and actor in small roles.
 He continued in this capacity until his mother made him a tempting job offer.

 South Pacific was a huge hit on Broadway, opening in 1949, sending Mary Martin's fame soaring to new heights.
 Tickets were nearly impossible to come by, and Martin's short haircut became fashionable and was often imitated.
 After two years, Mary decided to take the show to London, while it continued to run in New York.
 She asked Larry to join her, and he agreed.
 Hagman had a small speaking role and was also a member of the chorus.
 Just like it was in New York, the show was an incredible hit.
-Larry Hagman stayed with South Pacific for about a year, until he got his draft notice in 1952.
+Larry Hagman stayed with South Pacific for nearly a year, until he got his draft notice in 1952.

 Larry joined the U.S. Air Force, which allowed him to be stationed in London, avoiding fighting in the Korean War.
 He was in Special Services, which at the time meant entertainment.
 Larry produced and directed shows for servicemen, often traveling to Air Force bases all over Europe.
 He even acted in a government training film at one point.
 It was good experience for a man who was to make his living in show business, and remaining in London proved to be one of the best things to ever happen to him.
 It was during his Air Force service that Larry Hagman met and fell in love with Maj Axelsson, a Swedish clothing designer living in London.
 The pair became inseparable, and were married on December 18, 1954.
 At the time, Mary Martin was on Broadway in her favorite show, Peter Pan, preventing her from attending the wedding, but she soon found a way to meet Larry's new bride.

 Larry Hagman's friend Ted Flicker, his roommate in London who would work with him many times, gave him a role in an off-Broadway play he was directing, Once Around the Block.
 In 1957, Hagman was cast in another off-Broadway show, Career.
 Larry had a comic relief role in the serious play about the difficulties of making it in show business.
-Hagman's comedic abilities were apparent early on, and he stopped the show with his antics as soldier celebrating New Year's Day.
+Hagman's comedic abilities were apparent early on, and he stopped the show with his antics as soldier celebrating New Year's Eve.
 His success in this role, which lasted nearly a year, led to appearances on numerous live television shows, including DuPont Show of the Month, Omnibus, Kraft Television Theatre and Studio One.
 In this era, television production was active on both coasts, with many New York shows being essentially broadcast stage plays.
 Actors in New York could work on Broadway, soap operas, or prime time television.
 Larry Hagman did all three.